Slip Disc Treatment In Shah Alam

-Non-Invasive Slip-Disc Treatment in Kota Kemuning Shah Alam
+Slip-Disc Treatment In Shah Alam Without Surgery

-What is a Slipped (Herniated) Disc?
+What Is A Slipped (Herniated) Disc?

 There are two categories of back pain and neck pain.
-The most common type is the mechanical back pain, which accounts for more than 95% of spine problems.
-The second and less common type is the non-mechanical pain.
+The most common type is mechanical back pain, which accounts for more than 95% of spine problems.
+The second and less common type is non-mechanical pain.

-Before we talk about our Slip-Disc Treatment in Shah Alam, let’s learn about the SPINE
+Before we talk about our Slip-Disc Treatment In Shah Alam, let’s learn about the SPINE

 The bones in the spine surround and protect the spinal cord, which runs behind the vertebral bodies in a canal from the neck down to the top of the lumbar spine.